siddhant-uic/siddhant-uic.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi, I am Siddhant, a Computer Science and Artificial Intelligence Senior @ IIIT Delhi, India.
 I am interested in Natural Language Processing and actively researching in the field, having published at top conferences such AAAI.
-I am interesting in applying NLP for Social Good as my vision in life is to leverage my knowledge of technology to a good cause.
+I am interested in applying NLP for Social Good as my vision in life is to leverage my knowledge of technology to a good cause.
 I am also interested in understanding how to relate textual and visual content to get a better understanding of social media data which is increasingly visual.

 I am always up for collaborations, so if you have an idea in mind do not hesitate to hit me up!